Patrick Reid Stewart: Publishing

 "Indigenous Architecture through Indigenous Knowledge - dion sagalt'apkw nisim (Together we will build a Village)".
 His dissertation on Indigenous culture and how it informs Indigenous architecture, issued in 2015.

-Patrick is also the co-editor of Our Voices, Indigeneity in Architecture (2018).
+Patrick is a co-editor of Our Voices, Indigeneity in Architecture (2018).
 “The book begins as its title signals, calling to its reader in chapter-long verses that share research findings, practice observations, lived experiences and creative modes at the confluence of Indigeneity and architecture.
-Our voices is an extensive survey comprising 25 chapters contributed by Indigenous thinkers working as academics, activists, architects, artists, conservationists, designers, educators, policy analysts, urban planners and researchers invested in Indigenous architectures.”
+Our voices is an extensive survey comprising 25 chapters contributed by indigenous thinkers working as academics, activists, architects, artists, conservationists, designers, educators, policy analysts, urban planners and researchers invested in indigenous architectures.”
+Our Voices II: the decolonial project (2021) was also published by ORO Ediitons.

-Patrick is also the author of the upcoming books, Complex Intimacies (2018) and I Heard my Grandfather Speak in the Longhouse (2019).
+Patrick is also the author of a book of poetry, Complex Intimacies (2021) and he is working on the forthcoming books, I Heard my Grandfather Speak in the Longhouse and Our Voices III: catalysts for change.